BoryaGames/CatMagick/README.md

 You can now see this `<h1>` on your website - it means CatMagick works! :tada:

+> ⚠️ If you have hot-reload enabled in config and make a syntax error inside a JSX file, the error will be printed in the server console and the client will receive old version before an error and your users will not be affected.
+> While that may seem as a useful feature, you may be confused why your code did not update if you're not looking in server's console.

 ### Making multiple components

 ```jsx